 Begin your trip in historic downtown Carlisle.
 History on High - The Shop is home to a collection of locally crafted treasures.
 Find jewelry, soaps, ornaments, cards, pottery and more tucked into this cozy shop.
 The shop is also home to the Cumberland Valley Visitors Center.
-Pick up any of the 300+ brochures, flyers and guides on display.
+Pick up any of the 150+ brochures, flyers and guides on display.
 Whether you are looking for local or regional attraction information, we've got you covered!
+Your next shopping stop is within walking distance. the greatest gift features unique items, including beautiful jewelry and pottery, handcrafted by artisans.

 Enjoy cruising through the scenic countryside as you travel to Meadowbrooke Gourds.
-The largest gourd manufacturer in the country, this family-owned business grows, cleans and crafts gourd-eous creations.
-Tours are given during special weekend events, but even a stroll through the whimsical storefront will show why this hidden gem was featured on the Discovery Channel's Dirty Jobs.
+The largest gourd manufacturer in the country, this family-owned business grows, cleans, and crafts gourd-eous creations.
+Behind-the-scene tours are given every Tuesday, but even a stroll through the whimsical store will show why this hidden gem was featured on the Discovery Channel's Dirty Jobs.
+Meadowbrooke also offers several make-your-own gourd classes throughout the year.

 No artisan craft tour would be complete without stopping for a sweet temptation at Brittle Bark.
 Featured on the Rachel Ray Show, this unique manufacturer creates gourmet chocolates and their signature Brittle Bark.
-The more unusual offerings include chocolate dipped cookies, chips, rice krispie treats and cheesecake.
+The more unusual offerings include chocolate dipped cookies, chips, rice krispie treats, and cheesecake.
+For an extra special treat, plan your visit to coincide with one of their chocolatier classes.
+Your chocolate purchases will pair nicely with the creative flavors of the honey wines at Larsen Meadworks, a cozy tasting room located next to Brittle Bark.

 End your day at Appalachian Brewing Company.
-This brewpub has a handful of locations scattered throughout Central PA and features hand-crafted beer brewed on premise, as well as a different seasonal beer each month.
-Make an appointment for a tour, or have dinner.
-The menu offers a fun variety of modern favorites with a twist, as well as a smattering of huge burgers, including The Sasquatch.
+This brewpub has a handful of locations scattered throughout Central PA and features flagship brews as well as new seasonal specialty brews throughout the year.
+The menu offers a fun variety of modern favorites with a twist, as well as a smattering of huge burgers, including The Original Harrisburger.

 Make it a Weekend